yzhanghf/JASA-TM-2022-0839/README.md

    help Our_method_reduced_ustat_CI_random
    ```
    To display documentation.

+# List of other important subroutines

+* subroutines/motif.m: computes the kernel function
+* subroutines/confidence_interval.m: computes the confidence interval using Cornish-Fisher expansion

+# List of auxiliary subroutines

+* subroutines/g112_function.cpp: this is only needed by the benchmark method based on complete U-statistic, not our method

 ## Hardware requirement:  computing cluster, such as Unity
 * Most, if not all, experiments in this code are likely infeasible to run on personal computers.
 Therefore, all reproducibility details are written for running on high-performance computing (HPC) clusters, such as Unity.
 In this document, we will use Unity as an example.